Fruit Mocktail Recipes

 In addition to our fluid needs, it is also important to maintain a healthy electrolyte balance.
 Electrolytes include sodium, calcium, chloride, bicarbonate, potassium, magnesium and phosphate.
-Normally, our bodies do a good job keeping themselves in balance but certain diseases, medications, high intensity exercise and high temperatures may make it a challenge to maintain them.
+Normally, our bodies do a good job keeping in balance but certain diseases, medications, high intensity exercise and high temperatures may make it a challenge to maintain these electrolytes.

 Here is a list of electrolytes and some of the best food sources of these.
 As with fluid needs, a healthy electrolyte balance and nutrient needs varies for each individual.